sebastiantoh/tp/docs/UserGuide.md

 * Multiple `SALE_INDEX` can be specified, meaning that you can delete multiple sales with the same command.

 **Examples:**
-Let's say that you have just received the unfortunate news from Bernice Yu who no longer wishes to buy 2 drum sets from you.
+Let's say that you have just received the unfortunate news from Bernice Yu who no longer wishes to buy 300 black pens from you.
 Here's how you can delete this sale in StonksBook:

 1. Type `contact find bernice` in the **Command Box** and press <kbd>Enter</kbd>.
     - This is to identify the contact index corresponding to Bernice Yu.